 Nicola is a Chartered Quantity Surveyor with experience offering professional advice to clients operating within the Construction Industry.

-Prior to joining the Tudor Rose Partnership, Nicola worked at a Quantity Surveying Practice.
+Prior to joining Tudor Rose, Nicola worked at a Quantity Surveying Practice.
 This enabled Nicola to gain experience in providing traditional quantity surveying services on a broad range of new build and refurbishment projects including retail, residential, leisure, mixed use developments, railway and infrastructure.

-Nicola has undertaken quantity surveying duties from pre-contract through to final account including cost planning and estimating, tender and contract document preparation and post contract cost control and review including preparation of monthly cost reports for the Client, valuation of variations from first principles and final account preparation and negotiations.
+Nicola has undertaken lead Quantity Surveying duties from pre-contract through to final account including cost planning and estimating, tender and contract document preparation and post contract cost control and review including preparation of monthly cost reports for the Client, valuation of variations from first principles and final account preparation and negotiations.

-Since joining the Tudor Rose, Nicola has delivered commercial management advice and claim support for a broad variety of projects.
+Since joining Tudor Rose, Nicola has delivered commercial management advice and claim support for a broad variety of projects.
 Nicola has been actively involved in cost audits and the preparation of claim documents including formal quantum submissions for loss and expense, the valuation of variations from first principles and has undertaken commercial reviews of client accounts in order to facilitate final account negotiations.
 Nicola has also provided assistance in producing quantum expert reports for both litigation and international arbitration proceedings.

 To send Nicola an email click on the link: email@example.com